Saturday 14.7.2018 387km Total: 677km #2 3.5h

 I eventually park up in a courtyard and find a отель that turns out to be the right place.

-Installed in the room I'm ready to just lay down and welcome deaths cold hand as the migraine is now completely off the chart but I realize that I need water in ridiculous amounts if I'm ever to get rid of it.
+Installed in the room I'm ready to just lay down and welcome deaths cold hand as the migraine is now completely off the charts but I realize that I need water in ridiculous amounts if I'm ever to get rid of it.

 At least I don't have to go very far as there's a convenience store just 50m from the hotel.